Mercy Seal banner

 Career Exploration activities include:

-• Field trips to research centers will bring students in contact with scientists and the environments that they work in
+• Field trips to research centers or museums will bring students in contact with scientists and the environments that they work in

 • Speakers will be invited to address the participants on career opportunities and ethical issues in science and mathematics